 Michigan Tech completed a Systems Portfolio in June, 2009.
 In September, 2009, the Higher Learning Commission performed a Systems Appraisal which outlines the strengths and opportunities of our current systems.
 In January 2012, Michigan Tech completed a Quality Program Summary in response to the Systems Appraisal.
 In April 2012, the Higher Learning Commission submitted a Quality Checkup Report based on the evaluation team’s Quality Checkup Visit in March 2012.

-Michigan Tech’s Executive Team and Board of Control reviewed the Systems Appraisal in order to identify opportunities for strengthening the university’s systems and improving its ability to accomplish its mission and goals.
+Michigan Tech’s Executive Team and Board of Trustees reviewed the Systems Appraisal in order to identify opportunities for strengthening the university’s systems and improving its ability to accomplish its mission and goals.
 This review led to the development of new Action Projects.